Space Ghost (TV series): Comics

+In October 2023, it was announced a new Space Ghost comic was in the works from Dynamite Entertainment.
+The first issue was published in May 2024.
+According to Comicscored.com, the Space Ghost series received a "Very Good" rating, with a Comicscore Index of 85 based on 94 ratings from critics.
+The series ran for twelve issues and one annual and was followed by a second series in August 2025.

 Manga

 A manga adaptation by Kentaro Nakajo was serialized in Weekly Shonen Sunday by Shogakukan in 1967.
 The manga was compiled into one volume.

 Space Ghost Coast to Coast

 In 1994, nearly three decades after the finale of the original series, Mike Lazzo pitched the idea of an adult animated parody talk show using the Space Ghost character to Cartoon Network.
 Voice actors George Lowe, C. Martin Croker, and Andy Merrill joined the project, which Cartoon Network would soon air as Space Ghost Coast to Coast.
 The series premiered on April 15, 1994, and originally ended on December 17, 1999.
 The series was revived on May 7, 2001, and was moved to the new Adult Swim late-night programming block on September 2 of that year, where new episodes premiered until April 12, 2004.
 Two final seasons were released on GameTap from 2006 to 2008.
-Over 11 seasons, 108 episodes aired.
+11 seasons and 109 episodes aired.

 The show gained spin-offs in the form of The Brak Show (2000–2007) and Aqua Teen Hunger Force (2000–2015), and has been cited as inspiration for a variety of Adult Swim programming in the years since its debut.
-In a 2014 interview, Eric Andre spoke about the show's influence on The Eric Andre Show, saying, "Before we started shooting, I rented as many seasons I could get my hands on and did a Space Ghost marathon by myself in my house, just so I could absorb as much Space Ghost as I could."
+In a 2014 interview, Eric André spoke about the show's influence on The Eric Andre Show, saying, "Before we started shooting, I rented as many seasons I could get my hands on and did a Space Ghost marathon by myself in my house, just so I could absorb as much Space Ghost as I could."